hydroflux/ranked_wrestling_ws/BACKLOG.md

 ## Classes & Objects

 - [ ] Do a gap analysis of the "Stats" class vs. the 'stats' object to determine the best way to proceed

+## Interface

+- [ ] Create a way to prompt the user for 'season', 'headless', and 'state', etc.